OnSSET/teaching_kit/_courses/Geospatial elecrification analysis using the GEP Scenario.markdown

 ---

-# Lecture 3: Geospatial electrification analysis using the GEP Scenario
+# Lecture 3: Geospatial electrification analysis using the OnSSET Scenario

 <style>